Diving in Cozumel

 Cozumel is Mexico’s third largest island and is regarded as one of the best dive sites in the Mexican Caribbean, perhaps even the world.
-Cozumel is an untouched sub-tropical paradise.
+Diving in Cozumel is like in an untouched sub-tropical paradise.

 Cozumel is just off the peninsula of Yucatan.
 You can easily reach Cozumel from the nearby Playa del Carmen ferry.
 There are 3 different companies and they are separated in 1/2 hour.
 With a diving-friendly climate all year round, Cozumel is one of the most beautiful and at the same time the most hidden diving wilderness.